 After exploring the No-Code Deployment of the Rancher Stack, you can see there are a ton of options available to you.
 In our experience, the typical next steps start with deploying workloads (aka applications) and investigating infrastructure strategies.
 The Rancher Manager (MCM) has the application catalog to help in that journey.
 We would recommend deploying the "Monitoring Stack" as a great place to start.
 If you have existing clusters, the Rancher Manager (MCM) has the ability to leverage its features by importing those clusters.

-For investigating infrastructure strategies and exploring Kubernetes, the team at is uniquely positioned to help your teams.
+For investigating infrastructure strategies and exploring Kubernetes, the team at RGS is uniquely positioned to help your teams.
 RGS has the experience and history within the government and public sector and has been improving the security posture of the Rancher Stack for years.
-RGS has the pleasure of guiding our government and public sector customers in deploying the Rancher Stack, anywhere and everywhere, leaving you to focus on your mission.
+RGS also has the pleasure of guiding our government and public sector customers in deploying the Rancher Stack, anywhere and everywhere, leaving you to focus on your mission.

 Combining Amazon AWS and Rancher, with the assistance of Rancher Government Solutions, creates a force multiplier.
 Please reach out to see how we can extend this experience to your missions and teams!